conwetlab/WMarket/README.md

 ### Categories Management API

-Once that some offerings have been created, the system will provide an API tto access the different categories of offerings.
+Once that some offerings have been created, the system will provide an API to access the different categories of offerings.

 #### Get all the Categories
 * **Path**: `/api/v2/category`